iip-ecosphere/platform/platform/documentation/README.md

 * **CI and SNAPSHOT deployment** currently are done via SSE-CI/SSE-Maven-Repo.
   For legacy reasons on the CI server Jenkins, we add a ``build-jk.xml`` ANT file that executes Maven and deploys the artifacts.
+* For new components, please write a **short documentation** in terms of a ``README.md`` and hook that component appropriately into the parent documentations.